-- This procedure is considered the most effective form of treatment for peritoneal mesothelioma.
+The procedure is considered the gold standard in treatment for patients with peritoneal mesothelioma.

 Cytoreductive Surgery With HIPEC Procedure

 Cytoreductive surgery with HIPEC is a complex process that is made up of two surgical procedures performed by a mesothelioma doctor who specializes in surgical oncology.
 The full procedure typically takes 10-12 hours.

 Patients may require intravenous or oral mesothelioma chemotherapy treatments before or after surgery.
-The process of applying the chemotherapy agent directly to the abdomen reduces the chance of negative side effects associated with chemotherapy that is given intravenously (through a vein).
+The process of applying the chemotherapy solution directly to the abdomen reduces the chance of negative side effects associated with chemotherapy that is given intravenously (through a vein).

 Currently, cytoreductive surgery with HIPEC is the most effective treatment for peritoneal mesothelioma.

 Phase 1: Mesothelioma Cytoreductive Surgery

-The first phase of the HIPEC cytoreductive surgery involves surgically removing all visible tumors from the abdomen using cytoreductive surgery, otherwise known as tumor debulking.
+The first phase of HIPEC cytoreductive surgery involves surgically removing all visible tumors from the abdomen using cytoreductive surgery, otherwise known as tumor debulking.

 This mesothelioma surgery happens through an open incision that extends from the bottom of the sternum to the top of the pubic bone.

-The extent of the overall surgery is dependent on the disease stage and the location of the tumors in the affected area.
+The extent of the surgery is dependent on the disease stage and the location of the tumors.